Family & Nursing Care and COVID-19

 In-Home Support for Seniors During COVID-19

 Older adults are extremely susceptible to severe illness from COVID-19.
-The CDC currently recommends older adults remain in their homes to reduce these risks.
-In-home caregivers are serving as the vital link to keep seniors safe and cared for.
+The CDC currently recommends that older adults take steps to ensure they are protecting themselves from getting and spreading COVID-19 when they interact with others.
+In-home Caregivers are serving as a vital link to keep seniors safe and cared for.

-In February 2020, Family & Nursing Care assembled a COVID-19 Task Force that meets daily to manage our response to this crisis.
-To better serve clients, families, and referral partners, we began communicating via email and have provided regularly-updated resources on our website.
+In February 2020, Family & Nursing Care assembled a COVID-19 Task Force that continues to meet regularly to review current information, make adjustments to our procedures as necessary, and manage our response to this crisis.

-Safety of our clients and families, our staff, and caregivers are top priorities.
+The safety and well-being of our Clients and families, our staff, and Caregivers are our top priorities.
 To that end:

-- We are not referring caregivers who have traveled outside of the country until they have self-isolated for 14 days after their return
+- We are not referring Caregivers who have a known exposure to COVID-19 until they have tested negative for COVID-19 at least three days after the exposure.

-- Caregivers are utilizing proper Personal Protective Equipment (PPE)
+- Caregivers are expected to follow CDC guidelines and use proper Personal Protective Equipment (PPE)